ruitaiS/repCounter/README.md

 # Squat Rep Counter

 A simple squat counter made using openCV and mediapipe.
 Stand in full view of your webcam and do some squats!
-A ping sound will play every time you do one correctly.
+A ping sound will play every time you do one correctly, and a running count is displayed to the console.

 ### Dependencies: